Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.BlobPublicAccess.md

 By default, containers are private and only accessible with a credential or access token.
 When a container is configured with an access type other than private, anonymous access is permitted.

-Anonymous access to blobs or containers can be restricted by setting `AllowBlobPublicAccess` to `false`.
+Anonymous access to blobs or containers can be restricted by setting `allowBlobPublicAccess` to `false`.
 This enhanced security setting for a storage account overrides the individual settings for blob containers.
 When you disallow public access for a storage account, blobs are no longer accessible anonymously.